Your life may be full of opportunities to step outside of your comfort zone, but seizing them can be a real challenge.

 - Complacency: Not performing new activities can make you complacent.
 You might miss out on growth opportunities by not experiencing new challenges, and as a result, feel lackluster in life and unmotivated.

-- No risk, no reward: This common phrase speaks to the simple notion that you won’t accomplish anything new if you don’t try something new.
-Even if it’s negligible risk, big rewards might come to those who at least try to make it happen.
+- No risk, no reward: This common phrase speaks to the simple notion that if you don’t try something new, you won’t accomplish anything new.
+Even if it’s a small risk, big rewards might come to those who at least try to make it happen.

-Growing from your comfort zone grants you new experiences and novel tools to keep and build upon as you move towards your growth zone.
+Growing from your comfort zone grants you new experiences and novel tools for you to keep and build upon as you move towards your growth zone.